Patient education: Symptoms of HIV infection (Beyond the Basics)

 Certain individuals may have an increased risk of HIV infection, including the following:

-- Victims of sexual assault (see "Patient information: Care after sexual assault (Beyond the Basics)")
+●Victims of sexual assault (see "Patient education: Care after sexual assault (Beyond the Basics)")

 Symptoms of early HIV infection — Early symptoms of HIV infection develop in 50 to 90 percent of people who are infected, usually beginning two to four weeks after exposure to HIV.
 The initial group of signs and symptoms is referred to as primary or acute HIV infection.